Sleippnir/Sleippnir/README.md

 ##  Featured Technical Programs *(Proof of Execution)*

 Case studies of **end-to-end technical programs** I’ve designed and delivered.
-All these were run concurrently with other endeavors and are just parts of a larger program strategy.
+All of these were run concurrently with other endeavors and are just parts of a larger program strategy.
 Artifacts are **redacted** for proprietary reasons — each demonstrates my thought process and execution strategy.

 ### 📂 Enterprise Document Repository Strategy & Implementation *(SharePoint)*